 It takes courage to be vulnerable and that’s what you’re doing when you show love to someone.
 I’m not going to thoughtlessly buy-in to a consumer holiday… But a day that celebrates the most precious aspect of our humanity and a defining characteristic of our creator – well, I’m up for that.
 A day that encourages us as a family to freely express love and gratitude to one another and then praise the courage and vulnerability that it demands – I’m definitely up for that.

-Today my husband, my two children and I wrote little notes of what we appreciated and loved about each other on red hearts.
-My four-year-old and two-year-old dictated to me, naturally.
-We will save them for next year and use them to decorate with on February 14th, year upon year.
-I also sent a card to someone in my family.
-As suggested in the article, we were specific about the things we appreciate to let that person know that they were seen and loved for who they were.
+Today in our family we wrote little notes of what we appreciate and love about each other on red hearts.
+As suggested in the article, we were specific about the things we appreciate to let that person know that they were seen and loved for who they are.

 It’s nearly the end of the day, but it’s never too late…

-If you have any Valentine’s Day traditions I’d love to hear about them in the comments or via Twitter or my Facebook page.
+If you have any Valentine’s Day traditions I’d love to hear about them in the comments or via Twitter.

 Happy Valentine’s day, readers.
 Thanks for being interested in the stuff I say.